vishvAsa/AgamaH_shaivaH/trikam/pratyabhijJNA-hRdayam/srotaH/jayadeva-siMhaH.md

 Apāna flowing in the pingaldi on the left are together

 known is Vaha (lit., flow).
-VAHNI-a technical word of Saiva-Yoga, meaning "entering
+VAHNI-a technical word of Śaiva-Yoga, meaning "entering

 completely into the root and half of the middle of adha: